sass/sass/doc-src/SASS_REFERENCE.md

   you're using, and that their relative location will be the same as it is on the local filesystem.
-If a relative URI is unavailable, a "file:" URI is used instead. **`:file`** always uses "file:" URIs, which will work locally but can't be deployed to a remote server.
+If a relative URI is unavailable, a "file:" URI is used instead. **`:file`** always uses "file:" URIs, which will work locally but can't be deployed to a remote server. **`:inline`** includes the full source text in the sourcemap, which is maximally portable but can create very large sourcemap files.
 Finally, **`:none`** causes no sourcemaps to be generated at all.

 {#line_numbers-option} `:line_numbers`
 : When set to true, causes the line number and file